Miya Bholat Miya Bholat

 Here's a truth every fleet manager learns eventually: fixing problems before they happen is always cheaper than dealing with breakdowns.
 Preventive maintenance is the foundation of effective fleet management, yet many organizations still operate on a "fix it when it breaks" mentality

-A robust preventive maintenance program saves you money in multiple ways.
+A structured preventive maintenance program reduces total maintenance costs by 12 to 18 percent compared to reactive-only approaches, according to the US Department of Energy, and fleets using digital maintenance scheduling average just 15 to 20 percent reactive maintenance versus 40 to 55 percent for those without a digital system.
 It extends vehicle lifespans, reduces costly emergency repairs, minimizes downtime, and helps you avoid the nightmare scenario of a vehicle breaking down in the middle of a critical delivery or service call.
 When you schedule maintenance based on mileage, engine hours, or time intervals, you catch small issues before they become expensive problems.

 Modern preventive maintenance schedules take the guesswork out of this process.
 Instead of relying on spreadsheets or trying to remember when each vehicle needs service, automated systems track every vehicle's maintenance needs and send you reminders before service is due.
 This means no more missed oil changes or overlooked inspections that could sideline your vehicles.